codewithkd77/flutter_yourscore/README.md

 By harnessing the power of Flutter, I was able to develop GetScore with speed and precision, providing students with a convenient tool to access their academic progress anytime, anywhere. 🌟

 #Flutter #AppDevelopment #GetScore #AcademicTool #UIUX #FlutterDev #MobileApps

+TO RUN THIS ON YOUR SYSTEM FOLLOW THIS:

+1.OPEN VSCODE OR ANDROID STUDIO.

+2.CLONE THE WHOLE REPOSITORY.

+3.RUN FLUTTER PUB GET COMMAND ON YOUR CODE EDITOR TERMINAL.

+4.RECOMENDED TO RUN CODE ON EMULATOR.